ian27ax/FLatt_Pack_dist/README.md

 ***
 Here you can download the newest version of FLatt Pack.

-* Current version: 3.19
+* **Current version:** 3.20
-* Last update: 9th November 2021
+* **Last update:** 25th November 2021
-* License expiry date: 28th August 2022
+* **License expiry date:** 28th August 2022

+**Please read.**
 A few notes on installation and use:
 1. **To ensure the program runs without error, it is best to install it in your user space (your *Documents* folder or similar) rather than *C:\Program Files*.**  If you have admin rights on the PC, you should be able to install it anywhere without problem.

 2. A user manual is installed along with the main FLatt Pack program.
-Please read this.
+It will guide you through the main operations of FLatt Pack and the features in its GUI.

-3. The software installer will automatically connect to the internet to download the Matlab Runtime environment.
-This can take around 20 minutes.
+3. The software installer will download the Matlab Runtime environment from the web.
+This can take around 10 minutes.
 Subsequent installations (such as updated versions of the software) will bypass this step and will be quite quick.

-4. Please be aware that this is very much a product in-development.
+4. Please be aware that this is a product in-development and is used principally for research.
 The chance of you encountering a bug of some kind is non-zero.
 Get in touch and I’ll try to fix it.
-I rely on feedback from users of the software to identify bugs and make improvements.
+I rely on feedback from software users to identify bugs and make improvements.

 4. **Every time the program is run, a log file (*FLatt_Pack_log.txt*) will be generated.
 If you have any problems, please attach the log file when you contact me.**  That way, I will be able to diagnose and fix the issue as quickly as possible.